 Examinations in courses are provided as a means of evaluating the student's progress in a course.
 Instructors in the courses determine the number of examinations to be given.
 All students are expected to take all examinations in an atmosphere of honesty.
-Students should be aware that internet classes taken through Navarro College often require a student to take exams at an approved proctoring location such as Navarro College's testing centers or a similar setting at another approved location.
+Students should be aware that Navarro College classes may require a student to take exams at an approved proctoring location such as one of Navarro College's Testing Centers, a similar setting at another approved location, or through a virtual proctoring service.
 Additional fees may be required for students choosing to take tests at a professor-approved location not affiliated with Navarro College.
-It is the student's responsibility to make arrangements with the instructor to complete examinations not taken in Navarro College's testing centers.
+Students requesting permission to complete examinations at a location other than a Navarro College Testing Center must make prior arrangements with the instructor and must submit a Navarro College Proctor Agreement at the beginning of the semester.